Awood0511/NTDOY_Microservice/readme.txt

 - Logs all transactions in database (Logging middleware)

-- start by buying 5k stocks to the main bank (admin user acount represents the bank) TODO
+- start by buying 5k stocks to the main bank (admin user acount represents the bank)

-- if a buy would put stock below a certain amount, buy enough to cover that sale plus a certain amount to cover future sales TODO
+- if a buy would put stock below a certain amount, buy enough to cover that sale plus a certain amount to cover future sales